Disclaimer: The information in this blog is accurate as of its publication date. Any updates after that date are not reflected here.

 What to do if your application is refused

-If you believe the caseworker made a mistake in refusing your application, you should request a review of your application.
-You only have 28 days from the date of your refusal to prepare and submit your request.
+If you believe a mistake has been made, you can request a reconsideration of the decision.
+You only have 28 days from the date of your British citizenship refused letter to prepare and submit your request.
+You will need to demonstrate that one of the following conditions applied to the refusal:

 - The caseworker handling your application was negligent in their application of the law.